Andy4495/MSP430TempSensorWithDisplay/README.md

 Wireless temperature sensor which uses an [MSP-EXP430FR2433][1] LauchPad, [430BOOST-CC110L][2] wireless transceiver, [BOOSTXL-BATTPACK][3] LiPo power source, and [430BOOST-SHARP96][4] low-power display.

-Since it is a wireless sensor, it depends on a receiver hub to process and store the data.
-See [Wireless Sensor Receiver Hub][5] for an implementation of a receiver hub.
+In addition to displaying the temperature and other settings, a [Wireless Sensor Receiver Hub][5] can be used to process and store the data.

+In order to save program space, this sketch uses [software I2C][7] to get data from the [BQ27510 Fuel Gauge][12] on the Fuel Tank [BoosterPack][3] instead of the [Fuel Tank Library][13].
+The BQ27510 has a simple I2C interface which makes it easy to implement directly without the use of a specialized library.

 ## Hardware Modifications ##